flyteorg/flyte/rfc/system/0000-flyteadmin-rbac.md

     - scopes # attempts to use token scopes as roles
     - claims # attempts to use token claim values as roles
     - userID # attempts to use the user ID as the role

+  # below is an example of what configuring custom claims might look like
   claimRoleResolver: # claim based role resolution requires additional configuration
     - key: groups # this is the key to look for in the token claims
       type: list # this declares the structure of the value. parse value as comma separated string